winter-yuki/kotlin-self-types/README.md

 ### Magic implementation

 Another approach is to introduce special `Self` type and write down rules of its behavior.
-General idea is to substitute receiver type instead of `Self` during resolve.
+General idea is to substitute receiver type instead of `Self` on function call resolve.

 It looks like using implicit generic parameters for methods and receiver type substitution similar to direct approach.
 However, magic `Self` type gives much more control to permit or prohibit different behaviors.
 This analogy is not an implementation guide, but an idea that self-types from this point of view do not bring us out from existing type system kind.